South mantis history.

 I was there when he was laid to the earth.
 We burned Joss and honored his legacy.

 With the passing of both Master Louie and Master Mark and almost all of their generation, there are only a very small handful of legitimate heirs to these methods from the old generation and even fewer who remain active students let alone teachers.
-I am humbled to be among the few who have been seeing this thing forward, hand to hand heart ot heart…. although it is no basic task I intend to do what I can and see this thing passed to a new generation.
+I am humbled to be among the few who have been seeing this thing forward, hand to hand heart ot heart…. and although it is no basic task, I intend to do what I can to see this thing passed forward to a new generation.

 To this day I continue working with other members of the Juk Lam Paai, both publicly and privately to cultivate and preserve the integrity of monk Saam Daats Southern Praying Mantis.

-My knowledge comes from all sources that prove genuine and sincere, including but not limited to members of the community here in the USA.
+My knowledge comes from all sources that prove genuine and sincere ( and a few who choose not to be), including but not limited to members of the community here in the USA.

 Your correspondence is welcome.
-Your Drama is not.
+Your expectations are not.

 “We must remember that every generation will bloom a new flower but only if the roots are properly maintained.”